groupe-edf/dsas-tinycore/append/usr/local/share/www/Documentation_en.md

 other SSH services from the sensitive and/or non-sensitive zones.

 The OpenSSH server is never started with open access to all users on the DSAS.
-You must explicitly give access to each user, and this access is only valid from certain security zones.
-For example, above the OpenSSH service is checked and the user __tc__ can only logged in from IP addresses in the 10.0.2.0/24 subnet.
+You must explicitly give access to each user type, and this access is only valid from certain security zones.
+For example, above the OpenSSH service is checked and the adminstration users can only logged in from IP addresses in the 10.0.2.0/24 subnet.
-__haut__ and __bas__ users have no access rights.
+Users of type __upper__ and __lower__ users have no access rights.

 Listening addresses for each user can be very complex with multiple addresses possible separated by commas.
 A complex example could be